Trump wins in two key swing states in race against Kamala Harris for presidency

 Under the US voting system, a total of 270 votes in the college are needed to win the presidency.

-The election has largely unfolded smoothly across the USA, despite some voters suffering delays in casting their ballots, and a spate of what the FBI described as non-credible bomb threats.
+The election has largely unfolded smoothly across the US, despite some voters suffering delays in casting their ballots, and a spate of what the FBI described as non-credible bomb threats.

 The economy is a key issue for Americans, but other areas of concern for voters include immigration, protecting democracy and abortion rights.